-Is this a national STI for SDG roadmap, a roadmap for the ministry of science and technology to leverage STI to accelerate attainment of the SDGs, a deep dive on one sector or issue, or a subnational roadmap?
+Is this a national STI for SDGs Roadmap, a roadmap for the Ministry of Science and Technology to leverage STI to accelerate attainment of the SDGs, a deep dive on one sector or issue, or a sub-national roadmap?
 Is it focusing on a cross-sectoral challenge or mission-oriented exercise?
-Is the scope a broad set of SDG goals, or is it focused on a single SDG goal, or sector?
+Is the scope a broad set of SDGs, or is it focused on a single SDG goal or sector?
 (See background paper for useful references to sectoral roadmaps such as agriculture, education, energy, environment, health, ICT, oceans, STI, and water.)

-11 See, for example, the presentation by Xu Zhengzhong on 11/27/2018 at the 3rd EGM in Brussels.
+12 See, for example, the presentation by Dr. Xu Zhengzhong on 11/27/2018 at the 3rd EGM in Brussels.
 See also UNCTAD (2017b), on digital tools such as big data and artificial intelligence to support foresight analysis.

-12 The UN Technology Facilitation Mechanism has an extensive reference list for developing roadmaps, which includes not only UN agencies but other international and bilateral agencies.
+13 The UN Technology Facilitation Mechanism has an extensive reference list for developing roadmaps, which includes not only UN agencies but other international and bilateral agencies.

-13 For more guidance on initial planning and preparation see TEC (2013).
+14 For more guidance on initial planning and preparation see TEC (2013).